 FINRA reports that two complaints have been filed involving Kevin Barbalace’s conduct with Dawson James Securities, Inc., alleging unsuitable investments, misrepresentation, and failure to follow client instructions.
 These complaints are currently pending, with the largest complaint seeking $4,952,610 in damages.

 If you lost any money on investments with Kevin Barbalace, you may be able to recover your losses from Dawson James Securities, Inc. and/or Corinthian Partners, L.L.C.
 This is because Dawson James Securities, Inc. and Corinthian Partners, L.L.C. had a duty to supervise Kevin Barbalace.

-Our firm has a unique, unparalleled track record.
-Kalju Nekvasil, Esq., has not lost a securities arbitration case in more than 13 years.
-Goodman & Nekvasil, P.A. has recovered approximately $300 million on behalf of victimized investors.
+Kalju Nekvasil, Esq., formerly regional counsel with the NASD, now known as FINRA, has practiced in this area of the law for more than 35 years.
+Goodman & Nekvasil, P.A. has recovered more than $300 million on behalf of victimized investors.
 If you lost money on investments with Kevin Barbalace and would like your case evaluated by a securities attorney (again, there is no charge for an evaluation and all cases are handled on a purely contingency fee basis), please contact us.